arksch/zwitscher/README.md

 The ideas for the discourse parser are along the lines of Lin. et. al. https://www.comp.nus.edu.sg/~nght/pubs/nle13.pdf

+For more information about the implementatin read the pdf in the article folder

 At the current state it is possible to parse from end to end, but the results are still rather poor.
 It is expected, that they can still be improved with a better feature set.